We grew out of an endless appetite for fly fishing, and seeking answers to the question “why?”

 In a sea of internet content, you can find tons of “answers” about almost any fishing question.

 Unfortunately, those answers are usually lacking a scientific foundation.
 Before we got to work on Due West Anglers, we often discussed amongst ourselves how unsatisfying the fly fishing content is on the internet.
 So in 2016 we decided to ramp things up and apply our scientific training to reimagine what fly fishing content can provide.
 By 2019 the modern Due West Anglers was born!

 We are essentially a science communication source for anyone interested in the Rocky Mountains, gamefish, natural history, and the wide-world of fly fishing.
-Plus we have even put together our own analyses on questions that need that extra insight.
+Plus, a resource for anglers looking for that secret sauce and extra insight.

 Based out of Denver, all the favorite spots are West from us (mostly).
 It was a running joke when asked where we were headed — we always answered Due West!